inex/ixp-manager-docs-md/docs/features/peering-matrix.md

 * The script prints `ignored - no address match in database` when in debug mode

 If the IP addresses match those on the IXP's peering LAN, then the IP address database is not populated correctly.
 This can be fixed by entering the IXP's addresses in the `IP Addressing` menu of the web UI.

+* No peer-to-peer sessions appear in the matrix

+Check that the `tools/sql/views.sql` file has been imported into the SQL database.